-The lowest scores for this project came from the high percentage of invasive plants.
-The surface fuel metric comes largely from the presence of litter and duff, especially cottonwood and tamarisk leaves.
-The project scored best in the vegetation horizontal patch metric, because there are several different plant communities distributed across the landscape.
-Vegetation polygons are represented by structure type in the map, below.
-Overall, this site scored a 2.2 out of 4 overall, which is a "C" or "Fair" biotic rating.
+The lowest scores for this project came in the Relative Native Plant Community Composition metric, due to the high percentage of invasive plants, in the Native Riparian Tree Regeneration metric due to the absence of young cottonwoods or other riparian trees, and in the Soil Surface Condition metric due to the presence of erosion, bike trails, vehicle tracks and/or construction debris in the site.
+The project scored best in the vegetation horizontal structure metric, because there were several different plant communities distributed across the landscape.
+Vegetation polygons are represented by structure type in the map, Figure 3, as well as in the NAIP vegetation classification map, Figure 4.
+Overall, this site scored a 2.0 out of 4 overall, which is a "C" or "Fair" biotic rating.